BestTimesToVisit.com Logo

 Bus System

-Ho Chi Minh City has an extensive bus network, an affordable way to explore the city.
-Routes are extensive but can be confusing for first-timers.
+Ho Chi Minh City has an extensive bus network, an affordable way to travel across the city.
+Routes are clearly marked, but navigating can be challenging for first-timers.
+Buses are generally crowded during peak hours.

 Cost:VND 5,000 - 10,000 per ride, depending on distance.